dingo/api-docs/Configuration.md

 Strict mode will require clients to send the `Accept` header instead of defaulting to the version specified in the configuration file.
 This means you will not be able to browse the API through your web browser.

+If strict mode is enabled and an invalid `Accept` header is used the API will throw an unhandled `Dingo\Api\Exception\InvalidAcceptHeaderException` that should be you should handle appropriately.
+You can catch this exception by utilizing Laravel's exception handling component.

 #### Authentication Providers

 By default only `basic` authentication is enabled.
 Authentication is covered in more detail in a later chapter.